LR Vicenza: Stadium and training facilities

 In 1919, a new stadium was built in San Felice (west of the Vicenza), which, for the time, was a modern sports facility with a wooden grandstand and changing rooms.
 During the 1920s, the grandstand was then built in concrete and the changing rooms were moved to the space below.
-It was inaugurated on Sunday 22 June 1919 with the friendly match Vicenza - Triestina.
-It was nicknamed stadio dea carbonea (charcoal stadium) because, in order to level out the grooves left by the iron studs, they used to cover them with charcoal and pyrite taken from the nearby foundries.
+It was inaugurated on Sunday 22 June 1919 with the friendly match Vicenza – Triestina.
+It was nicknamed stadio dea carbonea (charcoal stadium) because, to level out the grooves left by the iron studs, they used to cover them with charcoal and pyrite taken from the nearby foundries.

 Since 1935, the team has played its home matches at the Romeo Menti stadium, which has always been municipal property.

 The stadium was initially called Campo Sportivo del Littorio, in line with the fascist influences of the time.
 Inaugurated on the city's patron saint's day on 8 September with a match between Vicenza and Soroksár of Budapest, it was subsequently damaged by bombings during the Second World War, renovated in a few months (with the elimination of the athletics track) and renamed, in 1946, to Municipal.

 After the Superga air disaster in which Romeo Menti, born in Vicenza and a former Vicenza footballer, lost his life, the city decided, in 1949, to name the stadium after him.

 It has undergone several renovations and adaptations over the years.
 It is a typical "English-style" stadium, with stands and bleachers very close to the pitch.
-While reaching highs of hosting 30,000 spectators in the 1970s it currently holds a maximum of 12,000 specators.
+While reaching highs of hosting 30,000 spectators in the 1970s it currently holds a maximum of 12,000 spectators.